 The Las Vegas Bear Poppy (Arctomecon californica) has a long history with the Springs Preserve.
 In an 1844 journal entry, John C. Fremont describes collecting it along the banks of the creek at Las Vegas Springs.
 We can't be certain that this collection was made on the site that the Preserve now occupies, but it seems likely.

 Currently, fewer than 100 Las Vegas Bear Poppy populations are known.
-Three populations of the endangered plant exist in the Natural Gardens at the Springs Preserve, but because the plants are highly dependent on seasonal precipitation, they are rarely seen.
+Three populations of the endangered plant exist in the Natural Garden at the Springs Preserve, but because the plants are highly dependent on seasonal precipitation, they are rarely seen.

 The Springs Preserve has conducted several germination trials on the Las Vegas Bear Poppy, all with negative results.
 We will continue our efforts to unlock the mysteries of growing this fascinating and beautiful plant.